-The best video conferencing software makes it simple and easy to connect online with other people for online video calls and meetings.
+The best video conferencing software and apps make it simple and easy to connect online with friends, family, and co-workers.

-Advances in technology means that reliable video conferencing has become accessible and affordable, and can easily serve the modern workplace.
-This has become especially important during the current pandemic.
+The advances in cloud technology means that reliable video conferencing has become accessible and affordable, and can easily serve the modern workplace.
+This has become especially essential during the current pandemic.

 Additionally, with increasing concerns about the carbon cost of travel to the environment, it makes sense for companies to seek to continue to communicate face-to-face online rather than indulge in the wasteful cost to the business and environment in having face-to-face meetings in a single location.

-GoToMeeting is the standalone webconferencing service provided by LogMeIn.
+GoToMeeting is the standalone videoconferencing service provided by LogMeIn.
 As expected it provides audio and video conferencing, as well as screensharing.

 Mobile apps are provided separately for Android and iOS, and both have high positive review volumes, which again makes a change from some other providers who struggle to balance quality and usability with mobile use.